Architecture of Mexico: 19th and early 20th century architecture

 President Diaz had enacted a decree in 1877 that called for the placement of a series of political statues of Mexican heroes along the Paseo de la Reforma.
 Classical designs were used to build structures such as the Angel of Independence monument, the Monument to Cuauhtémoc, the monument to Benito Juárez, and the Columbus Statue.
 Diaz's conviction about the importance of public monuments in the urban landscape started a tradition that has become permanent in Mexico: public monuments in the 20th century landscape.

 In the 19th century, Neo-Indigenist architecture played an active part of the representation of national identity as constructed by the Porfirian regime.
 The representation of the local in Mexican architecture was achieved mainly through themes and decorative motifs inspired by pre-Hispanic antiquity.
 These representations were essential to the construction of a common heritage by which the nation might be unified.
 The first building based on the ancient Mexican motifs built in the 19th century was the Monument to Cuauhtémoc executed by engineer Francisco Jiménez and the sculptor Miguel Noreña.
 Other 19th-century buildings incorporating pre-Hispanic decorative motifs include the monument to Benito Juarez in Paseo Juarez, Oaxaca (1889).

 At the beginning of the 20th century, Luis Zalazar enthusiastically encouraged architects to create a national style of architecture based on the study of pre-Hispanic ruins.
 His writings would be influential for the nationalistic tendencies in Mexican architecture which developed during the second and third decade of the 20th century.

+The Secretariat of Public Education Main Headquarters was a former convent that was seized and secularized in the 19th century, reflecting the increasing Liberalism of 19th century Mexico.
+Following the Revolution, the building received a ionic order neoclassical addition in 1921 and was painted with murals by Diego Rivera.